 www.danielsroka.com / email@example.com / v/f 815-301-8836 / 26 blackberry lane, morristown, nj 07960

-I create abstract, dream-like photographs out of the simple and overlooked parts of nature I discover around my home in Northern New Jersey.
+I create my abstract, dream-like photographs from the simple and overlooked parts of nature I discover around my home in Northern New Jersey.
 Whenever I walk through my neighborhood or local parks, I habitually collect the delicate fragments of nature I find in my path — the leaves, sticks, flowers, or seeds that have broken and fallen to the ground, forgotten and ignored.
 Back in my studio, I spend days, or even weeks, carefully exploring the unique character and personality of each leaf or seed.
 It is a slow, careful process of perception, evaluation, and experimentation.
 By working with abstraction, texture, and form, I create photographs that reveal the complexity buried within in the simplest parts of nature.
-My photographs help the viewer realize that we are not just observers of nature, but active participants in it.

 Most of my inspiration comes while walking through my neighborhood.
 My favorite time is right after a storm has blown through, scattering leaves and seeds everywhere.
 I aways have my eyes open for the overlooked details of nature -- fallen and wind-swept leaves, pine cones that have begun to decay, or flowers pushing through the cracks in the sidewalk.